- Describe what matters most when it comes to keeping environments safe for children, youth, and staff.

 - Organize files, your desk, and your office space.

 Risks are all around when caring for children and youth.
-In fact accidents are the leading cause of injury and death for children in the United States, according to the Centers for Disease Control and Prevention.
+In fact, accidents are the leading cause of injury and death for children in the United States (Centers for Disease Control and Prevention).
 Maintaining safe indoor and outdoor environments is critical to keeping children and youth safe.
 The way to do that is to make sure staff complete the required safety checklists as instructed and refer any safety issue to your attention immediately.
-As the manager, it is your responsibility to ensure that the facility maintains appropriate standards for safe conditions and sanitation every day.
+As the Program Manager, it is your responsibility to ensure that the facility maintains appropriate standards for safe conditions and sanitation every day.

 Hazardous materials in the environment can be eliminated.
-If an item says “keep out of the reach of children,” then it should not be accessible to them under any circumstances.
-For example, if on your daily walk-through of the program you observe a teacher having a preschooler clean the tables using the bleach solution, you need to intervene and provide corrective action.
-It is your responsibility to make sure all hazardous materials are stored in their designated place and used appropriately.
+If an item says, “keep out of the reach of children,” then it should not be accessible to them under any circumstances.
+For example, if on your daily walk-through of the program, you observe a teacher having a preschooler clean the tables using the bleach solution, then you need to intervene and provide corrective action.
+It is your responsibility to make sure all hazardous materials are stored in their designated place and used appropriately and that learning materials are developmentally appropriate.
 If you have materials or toys that have been recalled, remove them immediately from your program.
 If staff members are completing daily checklists and you are following up on concerns, the risk of harm from environmental hazards will be greatly reduced.

 In addition to your staff keeping hazards out of reach, they also need to teach children and youth how to make safe choices for themselves.
 Children and youth need to learn that everyday items can be both helpful and harmful depending on how they are used.
-Scissors are a good example; they can be harmful if used inappropriately.
+Scissors are a good example: they are a helpful tool, but they can be harmful if used inappropriately.
 The best way to keep children and youth safe is to model and teach safe practices.

 You are an important role model for providing safe materials.
-You should help staff members select materials and review their purchasing requests.
+You should help staff members choose materials.
 Review their purchasing lists or requests.
 Talk to staff members about the materials they request and how they can be used safely in child-development or school-age programs.
 If an item is appropriate for only a certain group of children (i.e., an item for children ages 10 or over in a school-age program for children ages 5-12), begin to discuss ways the staff members can introduce the toy, set guidelines for its use, and make sure it is used safely.
 Ask questions about the staff members’ goals for the item and how those goals could be reached with age-appropriate materials.
-Help staff members think in advance about potential safety issues.
+Help staff members think in advance about issues.
 For example, if a school-age program has a toy for children ages 10 and up, help the staff member practice what they might say to younger children who want to play.
 Model ideas like, “We need to be safe.
 Let’s find a toy that we can play with together.”

 You can also model using toys and material safely.
 If you see materials that seem unsafe, say something.
 Step in to help children if needed.
 It is your responsibility to help keep children safe.
 Always debrief with staff members after you have modeled or helped out in a program.
 Be sure to explain why you did what you did.

 You can model how to check toys and materials for safety.
-Regularly walk around your program and inspect toys and materials for damage, and report problems.
+Regularly move around your program and inspect toys and materials for damage.
+Report problems.
 Make sure staff members are supported when they report problems with materials.

 Areas that are used by multiple classrooms of varying ages are particularly prone to safety risks.
-These areas include large-muscle rooms, bathrooms, eating areas, and hallways.
+These areas include gross motor rooms and gyms, outside spaces, bathrooms, eating areas, and hallways.
 Toys and materials that are appropriate and safe for one age group can be dangerous for another.
 Restrooms can become hazardous as the day goes on if water and paper accumulate on the floor.
 Slippery conditions can lead to falls.
 Your staff needs to always inspect for environmental hazards such as these before children and youth enter a shared space and report any safety concerns immediately.